pristas-peter/react-app/packages/responsive-image-loader/README.md

 # responsive-image-loader

 Webpack loader to create responsive images.
 Uses responsive-loader under the hood with custom predefined options.
-Created for the purpose of react-scripts-ext package.

 <br />
 Can be used with babel-plugin-named-asset-import to export responsiveImage instance like so: